coughingmouse/mau5su5-Romanization/README.md

 * Tonal numbers and hyphens cannot be omitted.
 * Neutral tone is marked by hyphenating on the sides of the syllable adjacent to alphabets.
+* N can be omitted before G's.
-* G's can be written with ng's.
+* E can be inserted in between medial and coda.

 For comparison,